Follow Italianism

-A Constitutional Court of Italy authorized this Monday (20) the holding of a plebiscite to reduce from 10 to 5 years the period of residence required for immigrants to apply for Italian citizenship.
+A Constitutional Court of Italy authorized this Monday (20) the holding of a plebiscite to reduce from 10 to 5 years the residency period required for immigrants to apply for Italian citizenship.

 The decision was taken after a campaign that gathered more than 600 thousand signatures, surpassing the 500 required to call a referendum.
 The proposal, promoted by the Mais Europa party, seeks to restore rules that were in force until 1992, benefiting around 2,5 million people.